-U.S., China argue over Beijing Winter Olympics ‘diplomatic boycott’ meaning
+U.S., China squabble over whether lower-level officials attending Olympics constitutes ‘diplomatic boycott’

 Washington’s snub of the Games is a sore point for Chinese officials, who say no human rights violations have taken place in Xinjiang or elsewhere in the country.
 U.S. allies such as Australia, Britain and Japan have followed Washington’s lead, saying they also will not send government delegations.

-Chinese officials have criticized the absence of officials as an example of American political manipulation.
-They also say that there can’t be a U.S. boycott because Washington hasn’t been invited.
-“One can’t decline an invitation without first receiving one,” China Assistant Foreign Minister Hua Chunying tweeted earlier this month.
+Chinese officials have criticized the absences as an example of American political manipulation.
+They also say there can’t be a U.S. boycott because Washington hasn’t been invited.
+“One can’t decline an invitation without first receiving one,” Chinese Assistant Foreign Minister Hua Chunying tweeted this month.

 On Monday, Chinese Foreign Ministry spokesman Zhao Lijian said at a news briefing that Beijing had received visa applications from U.S. personnel.

-“Now with regard to the US request to send a team of government officials to China and their visa applications, the Chinese side will handle them in accordance with international customary practice, relevant regulations and the principle of reciprocity,” he said.
+“Now with regard to the U.S. request to send a team of government officials to China and their visa applications, the Chinese side will handle them in accordance with international customary practice, relevant regulations and the principle of reciprocity,” he said.

-Human rights conditions in China’s northwestern Xinjiang region remain a flashpoint in U.S.-China relations, with President Biden signing into law last week legislation banning imports from the region unless the importer can prove they were not made with forced labor.
+Human rights conditions in China’s northwestern Xinjiang region remain a flash point in U.S.-China relations, with President Biden signing into law last week legislation banning imports from the region unless the importer can prove they were not made with forced labor.

-Uyghurs in the region have alleged they were forced to work in factories on threat of detention, as part of a sweeping reeducation campaign targeting the minority group.
+Uyghurs in the region have alleged they were forced to work in factories on threat of detention, as part of a sweeping “reeducation” campaign targeting the minority group.
 Xinjiang authorities say all residents of the region work voluntarily.
-The United States, as well as several European legislatures, has declared China’s treatment of Uyghur Muslims to be a genocide.
+The United States, along with several European legislatures, has declared China’s treatment of Uyghur Muslims to be a genocide.

 U.S. chipmaker Intel apologized on Thursday for asking suppliers to avoid sourcing from Xinjiang, after it became the latest target of fury from Chinese state media and Internet users.

 China has been preparing for months to put its best foot forward for the Olympics, including plans to ensure blue skies by suspending factory production across the country’s northeast.
-Athletes, coaches and others arriving for the Games will be kept in a “closed-loop management system” for pandemic prevention, a bubble that keeps them separated from the rest of the country.
+Athletes, coaches and others arriving for the Games will be kept in a “closed-loop management system” for coronavirus prevention, a bubble that keeps them separated from the rest of the country.

 Read more: